pauldijou/gulp-kickoff/post.md

 All source code is available on [GitHub](https://github.com/pauldijou/gulp-kickoff.git).
 If you are in a hurry, just clone it and check the README.

-## Disclaimer

-This article will try to focus on generic concepts on how to handle front-end tooling but it will be based on a real project so it will not be fully agnostic.
-We are using SASS and CoffeeScript for example, so no example using LESS...
-Maybe later.

 ## The problem

 Here, at Movio, we recently started a brand new project and we needed to install all the build process for front-end at some point.
 The one used on previously had started to show some limitations so we decided to build a new one from scratch based on [Gulp](http://gulpjs.com).
 Why not Grunt or Broccoli?
 No specific reason, Broccoli is a still a bit too much experimental and Grunt could have done the job just fine but we wanted to give it a try to that streaming idea.

-First thing first, we decided on list of features we needed:
+First thing first, we decided on a list of features we needed:

 * CSS preprocessor
 * JavaScript preprocessor